swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 ### Modifications to argument matching

-When matching parameter lists to argument lists, an argument labeled `forInterpolation` is, if certain flags are passed, allowed to match a parameter with no label.
+When matching parameter lists to argument lists, an argument labeled `stringInterpolationSegment` is, if certain flags are passed, allowed to match a parameter with no label.

 The implementation is as follows: Several call-related AST nodes have a